 The coast is incredibly varied, the sculpted rock forming fantastic shapes, the ocean sculpts the colorful montaña amarilla, montaña roja, and montaña pelada.
 All over, you can see the cracked and cleaved basalt.
 The perfect hexagons that basalt can form is not inherent to any crystalline nature of basalt.
 Rather, it is due to the most efficient form of cracking when a liquid rock cools and contracts.

 I sit by tidal pools and just wait a while until my eyes adjust and I start seeing life.
 I remember the first time I dipped my feet in a tidal pool, and soon had 20 shrimp gathered around, eating the dead skin from my feet.
 I’ve seen more life in the tidal pools of the southeast — Los Abrigos and El Médano.
 There I see urchins and anenomes, sea cucumbers, spotted sea hares.
 It took me ten years here before I noticed the siphonophores: the Portuguese Man of War and the Velella or Sea Raft.
 Siphonophores can’t control movement, so when they wash onto shore, that’s it for them.
-As a kid, I imagined the Portuguese Man of War to be a huge fearsome creature, but it’s really just a little blue balloon.
+As a kid, I imagined the Portuguese Man of War to be a huge fearsome creature, but washed up, it’s really just a little blue balloon.
 The amazing thing about siphonophores is that they are not organisms, they are colonies of organisms, with a few different types to handle each task: one is the tentacles, another builds the sail or balloon, etc. The individual tentacle polyps are connected by a canal system that enables the colony to share whatever food is ingested by individual polyps.
 (Now that us humans talk about our good gut bacteria, maybe it’s time to be humble enough to think about the 500 species that live with us not as “parasites” but as smaller but equal partners: we are a colony too.)